FLAME’s Latest Public Relations Message Printable PDF

 What are the facts?

-1) Jews have a 3,000-year history in the Biblical homeland.
+1) Jews are the 3,000-year-old indigenous people of the Holy Land.
 The Bible provides strong documentation of a Jewish presence, including the Jewish Kingdom of David in 1000 BCE.
 Biblical archeology confirms that Jews have lived in the cities of Hebron, Shiloh, Jericho, Bethlehem and Jerusalem in the heart of Judea-Samaria continuously for some 3,000 years, except during Jordan’s illegal occupation, 1948-1967, when Jews were ethnically cleansed.

 2) Jews are the majority population in 60% of Judea-Samaria.
 Around 600 CE, Arabs invaded and colonized what was then called Palestine.
 While today Arabs are the majority population in about 40% of Judea-Samaria, Israeli Jews are the majority in some 60% of this territory—the so-called Area C, designated by the Oslo II Accords, These Accords, agreed to by Israel and the Palestinian Liberation Organization in 1993-95, give Israel full control over administration and security in this region.
 No Palestinians have been forcibly removed from Area C, and land on which Israelis live there does not violate private Palestinian land rights.